nojronatron/nojronatron.github.io/continuing-education/github-foundations-cert-notes.md

 ### Add Project To A Team

-Teams are granted REad Permissions on any Project they are added to.
+Teams are granted Read Permissions on any Project they are added to.

 1. Open Your Organizations and select the target Org.
 1. Open Teams tab and select the Team to grant access to.